 Drought in Australia has been evident since European settlement.
 Despite this continuous pattern across the country, farming became a prominent industry.
 These extreme conditions were responsible for wiping out vast areas of crop land and killing tens of millions of sheep and cattle.
 Government response, at the time, was to expand the agricultural area further and further into dryer areas (maybe government control of sheep numbers as a response to the natural climate may have been a better option?).
 So, during the times when the days without rain seemed endless, the grasslands had all but disappeared, and the fresh water supply turned to muddy pools and then to dried cracked earth, the farmers moved their livestock and added to their never-ending fence lines.
 Then came science and technological advances in agriculture.
 Paul Edmund Strzelecki, after an expedition across the Snowy Mountains during 1840 (where he named Mount Kosciusko) remarked on Australia’s need for irrigation.
 His other suggestions included crop rotation, as well as dams and reservoirs (note the thinking of time – any sort of water conservation and/or environmental concerns were not considered).
 Between 1881 and 1884, nearly 24 million sheep were lost.
 This concerning number resulted in the Royal Commission on the Conservation of Water (established in 1884) to set up irrigation in certain areas.

 Australia’s natural climatic conditions consist of low and highly variable rainfall (465mm average compared to 600mm average in other continents), as well as a high evaporation rate (87 percent).
-Together, the result is very little run off: 12 percent.
+The result is very little run off: 12 percent.
 Comparing this to other continents, South America experiences 52 percent, and Europe 39 percent (and remember, this is a percentage of an overall higher rainfall).
 The Murray Darling Basin covers one sixth of the continent and is approximately four and a half times the size of Great Britain, but, the river systems within this area are highly variable in flow.
 Some years, the Murray River consists of a chain of pools, while other years there are reports of flooding.
 This situation made it very hard to rely on the area as a reliable water source, particularly for irrigation.
 And with a growing population, due to the Gold Rushes in 1850, and the continued expansion of agriculture, a long term plan for managing Australia’s water resources was needed.
 The answer, it seemed, was to divert the Snowy River.

 The Snowy River is Australia’s largest river, but it only flows over a very small part of the country, coming down from the mountain ranges in the east and flowing toward the eastern sea.
 After years of planning and debate between states and the Commonwealth about whether water would be diverted into the Murrumbidgee or the Murray – New South Wales wanted the water going into the Murrumbidgee to irrigate their farms, but Victoria wanted it for their own irrigation along the Murray, as well as for hydroelectricity, as did the Commonwealth for it’s growing population in the Australian Capital Territory – the plan for this great engineering marvel, that was to make Australia a nation, was born.
 States have always had more power over water resources, but through a loophole, the Commonwealth got their way – they had control over defense issues, which, after World War II, they used as their means.
 The Snowy Scheme would be inland and many of the hydroelectric plants would be underground, as opposed to the coal stations situated near the coast, due to their need to be near supplies and ample water, making them more vulnerable to attack.
 World War II also contributed to the labour needed for this grand scheme, as Australia, at the time, only had a population of about 8 million.
 It is estimated that 100,000 workers were employed on the Snowy Scheme between 1949 and 1974, of which two thirds were immigrants.
 In 1948, it was announced that the Snowy Scheme would comprise of two projects: the northern would divert water to the Murrumbidgee, and the southern to the Murray River, both generating electricity along the way.
 The development took 25 long years to build, with many hard times and sacrifice.